bosafoagyare/web-academic/content/publication/osafoagyare-bayes-2020/index.md

 ---
-title: "A Distributed Optimization Package for R"
+title: "A Bayesian Hierarchical Model for US Election Data"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Eduardo Ochoa
+- Connor Dayton
-- Victor Verma
+- Jaucelyn Canfield

 draft: false